peter279k/emask-tax-docker/README.md

 ```
   - This above error happens because the card device scanner is not detected or lost scanning connection from PC/SC device scanner.
   - The current solution is:
-      - Firstly, close the Firefox browser and ensure the Docker container is not running.
+      - Firstly, close the web browser and ensure the Docker container is not running.
       - Secondly.
 Unplugging the card reader device and plugging this device again.
       - Lastly, running the `./start.sh` shell script again and let Docker container be restarted again.
       - If it presents following message, it will be successful to resolve card device reader scanning/detecting issue.